Solo Women’ Trip

 Lansdowne is a quiet military station in Uttarakhand that has nothing to do with who comes, who goes, and what they do.
 It is the kind of place that you could explore in a day.

 Travelling there alone is no problem as you can see the place and be back at your hotel before its dark, not because it is unsafe, but because there is really nothing to do.
 I have already given you the lowdown on what you can do in Lansdowne, so pack your bags and get going!

 Nearest railway station: Kotdwar

 The Pink City is one of Delhi’s favourite neighbours.
-It is easy to reach, has amazing food and shopping ambiance and can totally be done solo.
+It is easy to reach, has amazing food and more than a few reasons to go shopping.
+Plus it can totally be done solo.
 Jaipur has some great museums, forts and all things cultural that you can enjoy in solitude and there is always the solace of shopping at the end of everything.

 A quick getaway to this lovely, chirpy city that is well-equipped to handle tourists and is easy to get around is all you need.

 Overnight state transport buses and private buses run between Delhi and Jaipur.

 It is the closest city to get to from Delhi if you are looking for wandering around and soaking in the beauty of the Taj Mahal.
 Also, there is a cafe run by acid attack survivors called Sheroes that is in Agra.
 Women travelling alone couldn’t feel more empowered than meeting Sheroes, right?

 Time taken from Delhi: 3 to 4 hours (90 minutes by Gatimaan Express)